ktuukkan/marine-api/doc/readme.txt

  * NMEA Revealed by Eric S. Raymond
    <http://gpsd.berlios.de/NMEA.txt>

-Thanks to all authors for collecting the information.
+Thanks to all above authors for providing the information.
 All disclaimers and warnings concerning the accuracy of information in the above documents apply equally to Java Marine API.
 Upon noticing or suspecting any errors, please contact the project author <ktuukkan@users.sourceforge.net>.